 In the years 1602-1605, on the initiative of the mayor Henryk Stroband, a mannerist reconstruction was carried out, consisted in raising the building by one floor.
 It did not erode the Gothic character of the town hall, as the architect extended the Gothic arches with pointed bows.
 Instead, it introduced new elements such as cornered overhanging turrets and gables in the middle of each wing.

-In 1703, during the siege of the city by the Swedish army, there was a serious fire in the town hall.
+In 1703, during the siege of the town by the Swedish army, there was a serious fire in the town hall.
 As a result, almost all interior decorations were destroyed, the gables collapsed, and the building until 1722 was left without a roof.
 In the years 1722-1737 reconstruction was performed.
-New gables were erected, interiors reconstructed, and from the west avant-corps was added of the late baroque forms.
-In 1869 it was replaced by the surviving neo-gothic one.
+New gables were erected, interiors reconstructed, and from the west avant-corps was added of the late Baroque forms.
+In 1869 it was replaced by the surviving neo-Gothic one.
 In the 19th century, some interiors were remodeled.

 In the years 1957-1964 a general renovation and adaptation of the museum was carried out.
 The most important work was to strengthen the walls and vaults, restore the interiors of the old appearance by demolishing partition walls from the nineteenth century, and uncover some of the medieval architectural elements that were being bricked up later.